malteschoen/pttModelStudies/README.md

 * Chapter 2: Linear, exponential or generalised Mittag-Leffler model?
 * Chapter 3: Effect of zero-shear viscosity in the exponential model
 * Chapter 4: Effect of relaxation time lambda in the exponential model
+* Chapter 5: Effect of elasticity parameter epsilon in the exponential model
-* Chapter 5: Effect of affinity parameter zeta in the exponential model
+* Chapter 6: Effect of affinity parameter zeta in the exponential model
 * Various appendices
 * References